 I played with it for years until all the leather panels fell off and there was literally no grip left.
-You really couldn't dribble that ball anymore and nobody could make a shot, except me:-) It was a sad day when I finally had to throw it away...
+I really couldn't dribble the ball anymore and nobody could make a shot, except me:-) It was a sad day when I finally had to throw it away.

-Since then, I have been through countless different balls and learned a whole lot about the perfect outdoor basketball.
-Today I want to share what I learned, and help you pick the best outdoor basketball for your style of play and budget.
+Since then, I have been through countless balls and learned a lot about the perfect outdoor basketball.
+Today, I want to share what I learned, and help you pick the best outdoor basketball for your style of play and budget.

 When you pick a basketball there are a lot of different factors you want to keep in mind:

 Feel is everything in basketball.
-It's what allows you to break ankles as you cross over and it's what gives you that soft touch from the three-point line.
-A quality outdoor basketball gives you that indoor feel with a tacky synthetic cover that can hold up to the elements.
+It's what allows you to break ankles as you cross over and it's what gives you soft touch from the three-point line.
+A quality outdoor basketball gives you an indoor feel with a tacky synthetic cover that can hold up to the elements.

 Cheap outdoor basketballs tend to deflate when the temperature drops.
-And there's nothing worse than losing the dribble or getting stripped because the ball doesn't bounce right.
-And while all outdoor balls will deflate a little bit when atmospheric pressure drops, a good outdoor ball will deflate much less.
-And deflation is a big deal!
+There's nothing worse than losing the dribble or getting stripped because the ball doesn't bounce right.
+While all outdoor balls will deflate a little bit when atmospheric pressure drops, a good outdoor ball will deflate much less.
+And, deflation is a big deal.

 The outdoor environment is much less forgiving than the indoor environment.
 Dirt, rocks, moisture, metal backboards and metal nets can really take a toll on a ball.
 You don't want to be running to the store every few weeks to pick up a new one.
-And you want your ball to break in over time.
-This gives you the ultimate feel on the ball and you want that feel to last.
-When you have an intimate relationship with the ball, it's like nothing can stop you out on that court.
+And, you want your ball to break in over time.
+This gives you the ultimate feel on the ball, something you want to last.
+When you have an intimate relationship with the ball, nothing can stop you out on the court.

 Inevitably, the ball will be introduced to water.
-Whether you love basketball so much that you're willing to play through a rain storm or the ball rolls into a puddle, you're going to have to handle the ball when it's wet.
+Whether you love basketball so much you're willing to play through a rainstorm or the ball rolls into a puddle, you're going to have to handle the ball when it's wet.

 It's important to know if your ball stands up to the moisture test.
 Does the ball remain wet after you towel it off?
 How does the ball handle with a little bit of moisture on it?
 You want a ball that can stand up to water so you don't have to have a break in play.

 Every time the ball bounces on an outdoor court, it wears down just a little bit.
-Dirt on the court acts like sandpaper to slowly whittle your ball away.
+Dirt on the court acts like sandpaper, slowly whittling away at your ball.
 This can have a significant impact on the weight of the ball over time.
-Cheap outdoor balls wear away quickly, giving you a paper bag feel that's light as a balloon.
-You need a ball that retains its weight, as a lighter ball will mess with your finely tuned shooting and dribbling skills.
+Cheap outdoor balls wear away quickly, giving you a paper bag feel light as a balloon.
+You need a ball to retain its weight - a lighter ball will mess with your finely-tuned shooting and mad dribbling skills.